HanzoDaBoss/se-events-platform/README.md

 ### Setup Databases

-To run this project locally with your own database you will need to setup, configure and deploy your own back-end server.
+To run this project locally with your own database you will need to setup, configure and host your own back-end server.
 You will also need to create a [Supabase](https://supabase.com/) project.

 Create the following files in the `back-end` directory with the API keys acquired from your Supabase project: